-- Testing capacity scales with your usage of the platform.
-Purchase the testing capacity you need up front and add more if you need it later.
+- Testing capacity scales with your usage of the Platform.
+Purchase up front the testing capacity you want.
+You can add capacity later if needed.

 - UserTesting services to help your organization maximize your investment with Success Management, UserTesting University, Support, and more.

-- Types of tests you want to launch and average number of contributors that are recruited for each test
+- Types of tests you want to launch and the average number of contributors for each test.

-- Types of contributors that are recruited for each test
+- Types of contributors recruited for each test.

-Testing capacity is measured in Session Units, a unit-based metric UserTesting uses to ensure that you get the most value from every test.
-There are three different types of testing capacity you can purchase:
+Testing capacity is measured in Session Units, a unit-based metric UserTesting uses to ensure you get the most value from every test.
+There are three different types of testing capacity available for purchase:

-- Committed usage: This type of testing (measured in Session Units) is purchased as an upfront commitment at the beginning of the contract period.
+- Committed usage: This type of testing (measured in Session Units) is purchased upfront, at the beginning of the contract period.*

-- Flex usage: Allows you to get the most flexibility and continue to use the platform after you have met or exceeded your upfront purchase of committed usage If you do not have a negotiated rate for additional session units, you can continue to use that platform with flex usage.
-Admins will be notified on the dashboard when their subscription approaches flex or is in flex (read more about this in the next section).
+- Flex usage: This allows you to continue using the Platform after you have met or exceeded your upfront committed-usage purchase.
+If you do not have a negotiated rate for additional Session Units, flex usage allows you to continue using the Platform.
+Admins will be notified on the Dashboard when their subscription approaches flex or is in flex (read more about this in the next section).

-- Add-on usage: This type of Testing Capacity can be added once you have met or exceeded your committed usage, and is purchased at a pre-negotiated rate per Session Unit.
+- Add-on usage: This type of testing capacity can be added once you have met or exceeded your committed usage.
+It is purchased per Session Unit at a prenegotiated rate.